2016fendouzhilu/Muse-CGH/README.md

 # Muse-CGH
-### A program to make Computer Generated Handwriting [with cursive and random letters]
+### A program to convert text into human-style Computer Generated Handwritings.

 #### you can [download the compiled program (v1.1)](https://github.com/MrVPlussOne/Muse-CGH/releases/download/v1.1/Muse1.1.zip) directly (.jar file)

-#### Muse can generate human-lick English handwriting from text.
-Its algorithm will connect the strokes of adjacent characters in a word, using randomness to ensure that every character is unique in the rendering result.
+#### Muse can generate human-style English handwriting from text.
+Its algorithm will connect the strokes of adjacent characters to produce cursive words, and uses randomness to ensure that every character is unique in the rendering results.

 ##### The following photo shows some rendered text printed on a paper.
 As you may agree, it's quite pretty and vivid: